Stocks slide as investors worry about more rate hikes - KTVZ

 Inflation doesn’t seem to be going away anytime soon.
 And that’s weighing on Wall Street.

-Stocks tumbled Thursday morning after the US government’s Producer Price Index report showed that prices at the wholesale level rose faster than expected in January.
-The Dow fell about 300 points, or 0.8%, in mid-morning trading.
-The S&P 500 and Nasdaq were each down about 0.8% as well.
+Stocks tumbled Thursday after the US government’s Producer Price Index report showed that prices at the wholesale level rose faster than expected in January.

 The unwelcome inflation news comes just two days after the Consumer Price Index figures showed that retail prices continue to come in above forecasts.